A script for running processes in parallel in Bash

 A better solution is to track the process IDs and poll if all of them are still running.
 In Bash

-returns the ID of last initiated background process.
-If a process is running, the corresponding PID is found in directory /proc/
+$! returns the ID of last initiated background process.
+If a process is running, the corresponding PID is found in directory /proc/.

 Based on the ideas given in a Ubuntu forum thread and a template on command line parsing, I wrote a simple script “

-” that allows you to run virtually any simple command concurrently.
+parallel” that allows you to run virtually any simple command concurrently.

 Assume that you have a program